 Note that this disables 2D acceleration at

-the physical display and so likely defeats the purpose.
+the physical display and so that might be unacceptable if

 Nevertheless this could be handy in some circumstances,